alexander-tavasoli/Data-Science-Thesis/README.md

 $ conda env create -n <your-environment-name-here> -f environment.yml

 ```
-To create an environment with the name of your choosing, containing all of the dependencies required for the notebooks.
+to create an environment with the name of your choosing, containing all of the dependencies required for the notebooks.

 ## Environment Variables